 This was a problem I’d struggled with for most of my life.
 I was stuck, not knowing whose emotions I was feeling: mine or those of everyone around me.
 Before therapy, I spiraled downward into a mayhem of emotions until it got so bad that I shut down completely and couldn’t feel a single thing anymore.
 Nothing got through to me, nothing could move me — and that’s a scary place to be, especially for an INFJ who is used to feeling so much.

 Talking to people became overly stressful, as I was scared to give away how I felt broken inside.
 As a result, I closed off from people, pushing away even the few closest to me.
-I was afraid that if I’d open up about how I truly felt, I would end up being the cause of people’s unhappiness — and I wanted to avoid that at all costs.
+I was afraid that if I opened up about how I truly felt, I would end up being the cause of other people’s unhappiness — and I wanted to avoid that at all costs.

 At work, I pretended like everything was fine, and I poured all that was left of me into being the best teacher possible for my students.
 At one point, my pupils were the only reason I kept holding on.
 Needless to say, I exhausted myself because I wanted to live up to other people’s expectations — or at least the expectations I thought they had of me.
 It pushed me to the point of having to take time off work for an extended period of time.
 Eventually, I had to quit my job because of my depression, and that was something that kept me awake at night.
 I felt immensely guilty for — what felt like — abandoning my pupils and colleagues.